Chalceus epakros

-Chalceus epakros is a species of freshwater fish in the family Chalceidae, found in northern South America.
-It is a fairly recent addition to its genus, alongside the species C. guaporensis and C. spilogyros.
+Chalceus epakros is a species of freshwater ray-finned fish belonging to the family Chalceidae, the tucan fishes.
+This fish is found in northern South America.
+This species was described in 2004, alongside the species C. guaporensis and C. spilogyros.

 Description

 Chalceus epakros bears visual similarities to other members of the genus Chalceus, like metallic scales and a vivid red or pink caudal fin, though several differences help separate it from its congeners.
 It has a thin stripe laterally that reaches the caudal peduncle, as well as a longer and more pointed snout.
 It may occasionally bear humeral spots (a spot above each pectoral fin), but they are rather indistinct, especially compared to the humeral spots of C. spilogyros.
 Its fins are a mixture of hyaline and reddish-pink, as opposed to the bright-yellow pelvic fins of C. erythrurus.

 Chalceus erythrurus and C. macrolepidotus may occasionally bear a similar lateral stripe to C. epakros, but theirs are broader and more indistinct.
-It is hypothesized to be related to mating habits, and may be more prominent around mating season.
+This is hypothesized to be related to mating habits, and may be more prominent around mating season.
 C. epakros' stripe is composed of chromatophores closer to the surface than that of C. erythrurus and others.

 Chalceus epakros is incredibly visually similar to C. guaporensis, including a thin lateral stripe, a pointed snout, and the occasional indistinct humeral patch.
 C. epakros and C. guaporensis are also alike in that they lack a fontanel (soft, membranous spot) on the head, while the other three species have one between the frontal and parietal bone.
 However, C. guaporensis is slightly larger, and it has 7 pelvic fin rays as opposed to eight on C. epakros.
 C. epakros is the smallest Chalceus species, reaching 17.4 cm TL (with the caudal fin included); C. guaporensis reaches that same length in SL (without the caudal fin).